nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 then the PostgreSQL package is installed with the wrong locale.
 One way to fix it is to remove the data store created upon the PostgreSQL installation and recreate it with the correct encoding.
 WARNING: All data in the database will be erased!

-`sudo pg_dropcluster --stop 9.3 main`<br>
+`sudo pg_dropcluster --stop 12 main`<br>
-`LC_ALL="en_US.UTF-8" sudo pg_createcluster --start 9.3 main`
+`LC_ALL="en_US.UTF-8" sudo pg_createcluster --start 12 main`

 To complete the interrupted installation, run the command:

-`sudo apt-get -f install`
+`sudo apt -f install`

 ### 5.3 Could Not Create Default Cluster

 If the following error message is displayed during PostgreSQL installation

 `Error: The locale requested by the environment is invalid.`<br>
 `Error: could not create default cluster.
-Please create it manually with pg_createcluster 9.3 main –start`
+Please create it manually with pg_createcluster 12 main –start`

 Use the following command to create the PostgreSQL data cluster:

-`LC_ALL="en_US.UTF-8" sudo  pg_createcluster --start 9.3 main`
+`LC_ALL="en_US.UTF-8" sudo  pg_createcluster --start 12 main`

 The interrupted installation can be finished using

-`sudo apt-get -f install`
+`sudo apt -f install`

 ### 5.4 Is Postgres Running on Port 5432?

 If the following error message appears during installation

 `Is postgres running on port 5432 ?`<br>
-`Aborting installation! please fix issues and rerun with apt-get -f install`
+`Aborting installation! please fix issues and rerun with apt -f install`

 Then check if any of the following errors occurred during the installation of PostgreSQL.

 - Error installing the data cluster.
 Refer to section 4.3.
 - The PostgreSQL data cluster installed during the installation of the security server is not configured to listen on port 5432.
-To verify and configure the listening port, edit the PostgreSQL configuration file in /etc/postgresql/9.3/main/postgresql.conf.
+To verify and configure the listening port, edit the PostgreSQL configuration file in /etc/postgresql/12/main/postgresql.conf.
 If you change the listening port, the postgresql service must be restarted.

 The interrupted installation can be finished using

-`sudo apt-get -f install`
+`sudo apt -f install`

 ### 5.5 Upgrade supported from version X.Y.Z or newer